 The Institute of Medicine, Education, and Spirituality at Ochsner Health.
 Spiritual Culture and Transformation in Medicine and in the Healthcare Workplace

 Ochsner Health enjoys an excellent clinical reputation throughout the country.
 It serves patients that come from many parts of the United States and many other countries.
-This clinical culture of care extends beyond the physical and includes the spiritual culture of healing.
+This clinical culture of medicine extends beyond the physical and includes the spiritual culture of healing.
 This spiritual culture is built on the practice of human values and virtues which, taken together, foster a spirituality of healing, meaning and purpose.
 A spiritual culture is what can be described as the “spiritual foundation of medicine.”
 This culture at Ochsner is energized by the work of the Institute of Medicine, Education, and Spirituality (IMESO) and many other programs and services supported by the system.

 Mission, Vision, and Goals of IMESO